Title: On the Verge (Prelude to an Admission of Love)

 “For your privacy—”

 “I said keep it open.
-I want to hear what’s happening in there.”
+I want to be able to hear what’s happening in there.”
 He nods toward the treatment room they just left.

 “Suit yourself.”
 Walker grabs a couple of thick towels from a shelf.
 “Take off your wet things and dry yourself with these.”
 He sets the towels on the exam table.